antfu/contribute/README.md

 Before you start to work on a feature pull request, it's always better to open an feature request issue first to discuss with the maintainers whether the feature is desired and the design of those features.
 This would help save time for both the maintainers and the contributors and help features to be shipped faster.

-For typo fixes, it's recommend to batch multiple typo fixes into on pull request when possible to maintainer a cleaner commit history.
+For typo fixes, it's recommend to batch multiple typo fixes into one pull request to maintain a cleaner commit history.

-### Commit conventions
+### Commit Convention

 We use [Conventional Commits](https://www.conventionalcommits.org/) for commits, which allow the changelog to be auto generated based on the commits.
+Please read it through the guide.

 Note that `fix:` and `feat:` are for **actually code changes** (that might affects logics).
 For typo or document changes, use `docs:` or `chore:` instead: